 Image of person with acid reflux disease

 I’ve seen many people experience anxiety that begins in the stomach rather than in the mind.
-When your nerves tighten, it can feel like your entire digestive system locks up with it.
+When your nerves tighten, it can feel like your entire digestive system tightens with them.

-Today, I want to explain how anxiety links to stomach problems.
-I will discuss why this happens and share natural ways people use to feel better.
+Today I want to explain how anxiety connects to stomach problems, why it happens, and natural ways people support both emotional calm and digestive balance.

 Table of Contents